camdowney/neutro/README.md

 ```

 ### ref()
-Components additionally receive a custom 'ref' property by default.
+Components additionally receive a custom "ref" property by default.
 Calling ref() will return a reference to the component's root element upon mount, effectively allowing the component to interact with the HTML it generates.
 Note that ref() must only be called after the component has mounted.

 The below code logs the div that the component renders.